TheBadkraft/open-framework/sigma.c/readme.md

 *3. counts all paired symbols to ensure each is closed* (by the end of the day ...)

+In my previous attempts to develop a compiler, I had not built a *Lexer*.
+I was putting all the work into the *Parser*.
+I have been aware of *Backus-Naur* and under `C#` I had a great parser using *Backus-Naur*.
+Nora goes into *Backus_Naur* as well.
+As we move forward, I won't intentionally use any *RegEx*.

 References:
 [Nora Sandler](https://norasandler.com/2017/11/29/Write-a-Compiler.html)